 - Watch for the Assessment Monograph on CD-rom that will be available Fall 2004.

-my campus about academic advising.
-How do I get there and then make sure
+"I need to be 'at the table' when decisions are made on my campus about academic advising.
+How do I get there and then make sure I'm heard?"

 - Be knowledgeable about issues, trends and best practices in advising.
 Read the many NACADA publications (such as the Journal, Newsletter, the new monograph scheduled for release in June reporting on the 2003 National Survey on Academic Advising).